-The pest control experts at The Bugman are here to help with your carpenter ant problems by answering some of the most frequently asked questions.
-If you have further questions or would like to schedule our 24/7 pest control services in the Kelowna, Penticton or Vernon area, please give us a call today!
+The pest control experts at The Bugman Pest Control are here to help with your carpenter ant problems by answering some of the most frequently asked questions.
+If you have further questions or would like to schedule our 24/7 pest control services in the Kelowna, Penticton or Vernon area, give us a call today!

 We have seen new homes, homes under construction and older homes where carpenter ants have excavated galleries in main structural beams and wall studs.
 We have also seen many carpenter ants in homes with almost no resulting damage.
-Unfortunately the damage is often not visible unless wall or ceiling cavities are opened.
+Unfortunately, the damage is often not visible unless wall or ceiling cavities are opened.
 Nests are often discovered during renovations.

 Killing the visible ants foraging around a home is merely removing the symptoms.
 90% of the ants never leave the nests.
 The nests must be located and destroyed.

 Through years of experience treating numerous homes, pest control professionals have gained a sense of where the nests are likely to be.
-By doing a thorough inspection for evidence and tracking, we are able to narrow down nest locations to small areas.
+By doing a thorough inspection of evidence and tracking, we are able to narrow down nest locations to small areas.
 Customer observations are also important.

-Are the pesticides used, toxic to people in the home?
+Are the Pesticides Used, Toxic to People in the Home?

 Pesticides are like medicine.
-When used properly they are safe and effective.
-When they are not used properly they can cause health hazards.
+When used properly, they are safe and effective.
+When they are not used properly, they can cause health hazards.
 We do not place pesticides where humans or animals will come in contact with them.
 We always practice “integrated pest management” which means we use all methods possible to control pests with minimum use of pesticides.

 They don't.
 They are not traps.
 They contain a small amount of ant poison that is not effective for carpenter ants.

 Because only a few ants leave the nests, ant poison must have a good residual to have effect when it is transferred to other ants.
 It is effective for some ants but not for most carpenter ants.
-(The core colony workers, queens and supplementary reproductives rarely eat new untested food sources)
+(The core colony workers, queens and supplementary reproductives rarely eat new, untested food sources.)

 Request a Quote